Luke Morris A map of the USA with KY and FL highlighted CS PhD Student

 About me:

-I'm a 4th-year Computer Science PhD student in the Herbert Wertheim College of Engineering at the University of Florida.
+I'm a Computer Science PhD candidate in the Herbert Wertheim College of Engineering at the University of Florida.

 I am employed as a graduate research assistant in the Mechanical & Aerospace Engineering Department.